Original Air Date: December 9, 1960

 Mr. Booth Templeton (played by Brian Aherne, an actor whose career spanned back to the silent era) is an aging actor with his best years behind him.
 While getting dressed for his Broadway show, he peers out the window to see his young wife flirting beside the pool with another young man.
 He waxes nostalgically to his assistant about his first wife who died when she was only twenty-five.
 He remembers her fondly in the golden years of his youth.
 He pulls on a coat and heads to the theatre.
 When he arrives he is greeted by an intense, militant director who berates Templeton for showing up late.
 Frustrated, Templeton runs out of the theatre and out into the street.

 Templeton runs back to the theatre and the year returns to 1960.
 Inside his pocket he pulls out a magazine he had taken from his wife but instead he finds a script: “What To Do When Booth Comes Back.”
-He flips through the pages and realizes it’s an exact transcript of the conversation he just had with her in the speakeasy.
+He flips through the pages and realizes it is an exact transcript of the conversation he had only moments ago with her in the speakeasy.
 It dawns on him that Laura and Flueger were only acting for his benefit.
-They were intentionally cold to him so that he would go back to his own time and live a happier life instead of romanticizing the past.
+They were intentionally cold to him so that he would return to his own time and live a happier life instead of romanticizing the past.
 Empowered with his new sense of self-worth, Templeton struts forward with confidence, demanding respect from the young director, and preparing to deliver what promises to be his best performance in years.

 The Twilight Zone Trivia: